mesosphere/dcos-docs-site/pages/dkp/kommander/1.4/release-notes/1.4.1/index.md

 - Update federated Kubecost to v0.13.0.
 This includes an upgrade of Prometheus to v2.24.0.
 - Update federated kubeaddons to v0.27.0.
-- Increase Kubecost default cost-analyzer persistent volume size to 32Gi.
-Upgrades may require manual intervention if your provisioner does not support volume expansion.
+- Increase the default Kubecost cost-analyzer PVC storage size from 0.2Gi to 32Gi to resolve deployment issues that occurred with provisioners that require a minimum size of 1Gi.
+See [Known issues](#known-issues) above if upgrading from a previous version.
+(COPS-6937)